 Learn how to make the fudgiest Skillet Brownie for Two!
 This easy one bowl brownie recipe is so rich and indulgent that you might just find it too hard to share!
-If you love this, you will also love this Cosmic Brownies, Gluten free Brownie recipe, Turtle Brownies and Fudgy Brownies.

 I’m a sucker for a simple recipe and a skillet brownie made in less than 30 minutes is just about as simple as it gets.
 At the end of night I almost always find myself shuffling to the kitchen to find sum’n sweet.
 You know, that little hit of sugar that brings the whole meal full circle.

 Sometimes, when I’m being good, that little sweet is a piece of fruit or a hunk of dark chocolate.
 But, what I secretly really want is this skillet brownie served with lots of cold ice cream.
 There’s just nothing better than a fudgy brownie served in a hot cast iron skillet!

 This Skillet Brownie Recipe is sweet, decadent, and chewy.
 It’s everything you need to crush that chocolate craving.

 Today’s recipe comes to us from renowned author and baker, also my homie, Dorothy Kern.
 Dorothy is one of the most trusted and widely read baking bloggers in the game!
 Her tried and true recipes are just as unique as they are delicious.

 Dorothy’s latest project, Crazy for Cookies, Brownies, and Bars: Super-Fast, Made-from-Scratch Sweets, Treats, and Desserts, is a complete guide to taking your dessert game in a whole new direction.
 Each recipe in this book is better than the one before it and Dorothy even includes instructions on baking large or small batches.